-Iceland is undergoing a protracted period of political instability.
-A series of scandals have prompted two snap elections in 12 months, with the latest inconclusive vote being held in October 2017.
-Coalition negotiations are currently under way, with the most likely scenario being a broad three-party coalition spanning the political spectrum.
-It is highly unlikely that such a government would last a whole four-year term.
+A series of scandals prompted two snap elections in 12 months, with the latest inconclusive vote being held in October 2017.
+Coalition negotiations yielded a broad left-right, three-party coalition under the premiership of the Left-Green party.
+Although proving relatively stable, it is unlikely that such a government would last an entire four-year term.
 The last remaining controls on capital outflows, which had been in place since the 2008 banking crisis, were fully lifted by the outgoing government earlier in the year.

 Iceland welcomes foreign investment, but with restrictions such as investment caps in some sectors.
 The country’s abundance of geothermal energy provides unique attributes such as cheap energy prices.
 The workforce is flexible, skilled, productive, and heavily unionised, with collective wage agreements as the norm.
 Unions are non-political and decentralised, and tend to prioritise negotiations over strikes.
 Dissatisfaction is, however, growing due to rising wage inequality – particularly between elected officials and the rest of society.
 This is, in turn, increasing the risk of industrial action.
 Labour strike risks are particularly high in the mining and fishing industries.

 Terrorism risks are negligible.
 There are few high-profile targets aside from a NATO radar station, and no known non-state armed groups operate in the country.
 The most probable form of attacks would be a shooting attack by a lone radicalised jihadist actor against state or Jewish assets, or a similar attack against Muslim assets or individuals by far-right individuals.
 However, both scenarios are unlikely overall.
 From October 2015, Iceland is a signatory to the Council of Europe Convention on the Prevention of Terrorism protocol regarding foreign terrorist fighters.